padogrid/bundle-hazelcast-3n4n5-k8s-oc_helm/README.md

 oc-helm-hazelcast             ClusterIP      None            <none>        5701/TCP                       8s
 oc-helm-hazelcast-mancenter   LoadBalancer   172.30.239.38   <pending>     8080:30974/TCP,443:30853/TCP   8s
 ```

+We can open Management Center via HTTP or HTTPS.
+Follow the instructions in one of the subsequent sections.

+#### 4.1.1.1.
+HTTP

 Run `oc expose svc` to expose services.